Budapest, Hungary

 These institutions perform multiple roles simultaneously: confronting the legacies of communism, asserting national narratives, attracting cultural tourism, and demonstrating participation in European cultural networks.

-The museum boom across Central and Eastern Europe represents a form of architectural statecraft.
+But the architecture reveals something deeper - the museum boom across Central and Eastern Europe represents a form of architectural statecraft.

 Through museums, governments are not merely preserving culture—they are constructing national identity in the public realm.
 The museum building is uniquely suited to this task: permanent, publicly funded, symbolically legible, and internationally visible.